chrissearle/asteroids_starter/README.md

 The bullet needs to react if it hits an asteroid.

-Select the bulet node then in the node menu - connect the "area entered" event.
+Select the bullet node then in the node menu - connect the "area entered" event.

 This time we'll also have to send which asteroid (area) was hit when we signal.